mohadly22/Hospital-ER-Utilization-PowerBI/README.md

-🏥Emergency Room Usage Analysis | Excel Power Query + Power BI
+# 🏥 Emergency Room Usage Analysis | Excel Power Query + Power BI

 Analyzed hospital emergency room data to provide a monthly view of patient trends and operational efficiency.
 This project was built using Excel Power Query for data cleaning and transformation, and Power BI for interactive visualization and insights.

-🔍 #Key Insights
+## 🔍Key Insights

-Total number of patients visiting the ER each month
+- Total number of patients visiting the ER each month

-Average waiting time before treatment
+- Average waiting time before treatment

-Number of patients referred to other departments
+- Number of patients referred to other departments

-Average patient satisfaction score
+- Average patient satisfaction score

-Patient distribution by age group
+- Patient distribution by age group

-Referrals breakdown by department
+- Referrals breakdown by department

-📊Dashboard
+## 📊Dashboard

-The Power BI dashboard presents the analysis through interactive visuals, including:
+**The Power BI dashboard presents the analysis through interactive visuals, including:**

 📈 ER Visits Over Time: Trend line showing monthly patient count